Skip to content

 • Professor Maria Konow Lund of the Faculty of Social Sciences, Department of Journalism and Media Studies, serves as lead journalism research partner for CJC.

-The Dutch NGO is dedicated to supporting collaborative journalism – journalists working together across geographical borders, and journalists working across professional borders with scholars, scientists, and with civil society.
-For CJC, Arena is contributing technical infrastructure and expert knowledge on data journalism.
+The Dutch registered organisation Arena for Journalism in Europe is dedicated to supporting collaborative journalism – journalists working together across geographical borders, and journalists working across professional borders with scholars, scientists, and with civil society.
+For CJC, Arena is contributing technical infrastructure and expert knowledge on collaborative and data journalism.

 European Union Support